xingchen-fan/HtoZg_fitting/README.md

 > [!TIP]
 > An output file `fitDiagnostics.Xsig.CAT.MEMBER_FUNC.root` will be craeted.
 > Post-fit signal strengths of 1000 toys are stored in the branch `r` of the tree `tree_fit_sb`.
 Only plot the ones with `fit_status > 0`. ([Reference](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/part3/nonstandard/#roomultipdf-conventional-bias-studies))

+## Fitting pipeline

+This is a work in progress feature to perform as many aspects of the fitting as possible in an end to end fashion with as few breaks for user input as possible.
+While scripts are work in progress, they are tagged with `_jdg`.
+When reviewed, this tag will be removed.

+Finalized:

+Under Review:
+> signal\_fit\_jdg.py: Run standalone with `python3 signal_fit_jdg.py -j Config/pipeline_settings.json` from the main directory.
+Signal fit information is stored in `Config/config_DSCB_flat_jdg.json`.

+All scripts can also be run by calling the `fitting_pipeline.py` script from the main directory.
+Status information from the fitting pipeline is stored in `pipeline_logs/signal_fits.log`.

+General configuration settings for the pipeline can be found in `Config/pipeline_settings.json`.
+Most are self explanatory.
+The configuration parameter splits refers to the ways in which a signal sample may be split, in the form of a list of booleans.
+The order is [categories, flavors, years, production modes], with 0 denoting splitting, and 1 denoting combination.

 ## Reference Log
 I upload some results when I run the scripts so that you can comapre with.